Home

 About me

-I am Gianamar Giovannetti-Singh, a Ri Freer Prize Fellow of the Royal Institution.
-I completed my PhD in the Department of History and Philosophy of Science at the University of Cambridge in 2023.
-My dissertation, Globalising China: Jesuits, Eurasian Exchanges, and the Early Modern Sciences, examines how the Manchu conquest of China transformed the early modern sciences.
-My project radically reorients common accounts of the history of science by showing that several scientific debates typically deemed “European” originated in China, emerging through East Asian peoples’ interactions with Jesuit missionaries.
-Focusing on the missionary Martino Martini’s writings, I reveal the ways in which Chinese scientific and technological knowledge came to be seen as credible and even valuable in Enlightenment Europe.
+In 2023, I completed my PhD, titled 'Globalising China: Jesuits, Eurasian Exchanges, and the Early Modern Sciences', in the Department of History and Philosophy of Science at the University of Cambridge.
+The dissertation reveals how the Manchu conquest of China in 1644 transformed the sciences across Europe.
+It reorients common accounts of the history of science by showing that several scientific debates typically deemed 'European' originated in China, emerging through local peoples’ interactions with Jesuit missionaries.
+Focusing on the Jesuit Martino Martini’s writings, my PhD explains how Chinese cultures of knowledge became valuable intellectual and political resources in early modern Europe.

 The Imperial Astronomical Bureau of Beijing, taken from the French Jesuit Louis Le Comte's (1655-1728) Memoirs and observations topographical, physical, mathematical, mechanical, natural, civil, and ecclesiastical (London: 1698).